-Treatments were seeded on May 9th 2015, sprayed, and harvested on August 31st 2015, using the growers' existing machinery.
+Treatments were seeded on May 9, 2015, sprayed, and harvested on August 31, 2015, using the growers' existing machinery.
 Trial site were managed the same across all treatments, excluding the application of inoculant.
-In-season herbicide, fungicide, and insecticide, applications were all registered practices and made in accordance to product labels.
+In-season herbicide, fungicide, and insecticide, applications were all registered practices and made in accordance with product labels.
 Harvest data was scaled with weigh wagons then recorded.